dotnet/docs/docs/core/extensions/http-client.md

 With modern application development principles driving best practices, the <xref:System.Net.Http.IHttpClientFactory> serves as a factory abstraction that can create `HttpClient` instances with custom configurations. <xref:System.Net.Http.IHttpClientFactory> was introduced in .NET Core 2.1.
 Common HTTP-based .NET workloads can take advantage of resilient and transient-fault-handling third-party middleware with ease.

 > [!NOTE]
 > If your app requires cookies, it might be better not to use <xref:System.Net.Http.IHttpClientFactory> in your app.
-For alternatives, see [Guidelines for using HTTP clients](httpclient-guidelines.md).
+For alternative ways of managing clients, see [Guidelines for using HTTP clients](../../fundamentals/networking/httpclient-guidelines.md).

 ## The `IHttpClientFactory` type